 Introduction

 The last few decades have seen rapid increases in the size and scope of biobanks, with large-scale, publicly funded ventures that support health-related research becoming the norm.
 Many of these biobanks were established to provide a repository of population/participant/patient biosamples, and their associated data, for access by a wide range of research institutions and/or commercial research ventures.
 Advances in data collection, analysis, storage, and processing have allowed these biobanks to move from being primarily focused on acting as a [bio]sample repository, to sharing vast quantities of data from the analyses of these samples.
 For example, new genome sequencing technologies mean that data from whole exome and genome analyses (and other ‘omic analyses) are available for many samples.
 Whilst access to samples was always to be tightly regulated given their finite nature (repeat samples could be requested but may not provide the same information if temporally distant), sharing of data from these samples can be done repeatedly without reducing their utility to others, so could be perceived as less problematic.
-However, questions about access remain. , opportunities to link genomic data with other data such as clinical or social data mean that promises about anonymity made at recruitment may be difficult to fulfil. , biobanks are often set up with a particular aim in mind - for example, to further health-related research - so those governing access need to ensure this is what the researchers aim to do
+However, questions about access remain.
+For example, opportunities to link genomic data with other data such as clinical or social data mean that promises about anonymity made at recruitment may be difficult to fulfil.
+Moreover, biobanks are often set up with a particular aim in mind - for example, to further health-related research - so those governing access need to ensure this is what the researchers aim to do, yet this can often be difficult to delineate from, for example, if social, behavioural or ancestral implications emerge from health-related research.

-The Ethics Advisory Committee of the UK’s largest publicly funded health-based biobank and one of the largest publicly funded health biobanks in the world wanted to better understand how biobanks make decisions about applications seeking access to data, especially those that are potentially contentious.
-Our research question was: what are the views and experiences of those involved in decision-making regarding data access at large-scale, publicly-funded biobanks? conducted interviews with 15 individuals associated with data access decision-making at 11 different biobanks.
+The Ethics Advisory Committee of the UK’s largest publicly funded health-based biobank (UK Biobank), and one of the largest publicly funded health biobanks in the world, wanted to better understand how biobanks make decisions about applications seeking access to data, especially those that are potentially contentious, for example, those that are deemed to sit at the boundary of health-related research.
+Our research question was: what are the views and experiences of those involved in decision-making regarding data access at large-scale, publicly-funded biobanks that support health-related research?
+Health related research could be a primary or other aim.
+Privately funded biobanks were not considered for analysis because it was assumed that their decision-making processes might be influenced by different business models.
+We conducted interviews with 15 individuals associated with data access decision-making at 11 different biobanks.

 All interviewees reported that only a minority of applications for data access were potentially contentious, and they said that their biobank had governance structures in place to handle such applications.
 Despite this, some interviewees narrated their concerns about making decisions regarding applications that their governance structures could not reach.
-Specifically, interviewees explained that whi. .
+Specifically, interviewees explained that while they could clearly reject some applications, others were only potentially contentious.
+Governance structures provided processes to deal with these applications but could not prevent health related research arriving at contentious, non-health-related conclusions.
+Similarly, they could not prevent media inflammation or distortion of research findings.
+We discuss what responsibilities can be placed on those working in the necessarily early, or upstream process of data access governance, to ensure there is no eventual inappropriate dissemination of research.
 Before we present our findings, we provide a brief overview of Data Access Committees – a key aspect of biobank access procedures.

 Data Access Committees